skmhrk1209/VSRD/README.md

 ### Distributed Training

 Sampled target frames in each sequence are split and distributed across multiple processes, each of which processes the chunk independently.
+It takes about 15 minutes on V100 to label each frame.
 Note that gradients are not averaged between processes unlike general distributed training.
 Please run [main.py](scripts/main.py) with the corresponding configuration file for each sequence as follows:

 - [Slurm](https://slurm.schedmd.com/documentation.html)